mpe85/grampa/README.md

 val result: ParseResult<Unit> = parser.run("abc")
 ```

-See the [Github Wiki](https://github.com/mpe85/grampa/wiki) for a detailed documentation and examples.
+See the [GitHub Wiki](https://github.com/mpe85/grampa/wiki) for a detailed documentation and examples.